ucbepic/docetl/docs/concepts/operators.md

 # Operators

-Operators in docetl are powerful tools designed for processing unstructured data.
+Operators in docetl are designed for semantically processing unstructured data.
 They form the building blocks of data processing pipelines, allowing you to transform, analyze, and manipulate datasets efficiently.

 ## Overview